 You can be hit by a car, run off the road, tripped up by a hazard in the road, or be the victim of poorly marked roadways.
 Your motorcycle can break down, or your equipment can fail.
 When these things happen, you have some legal options.

-When you choose to take legal action after a motorcycle accident, you could need to prove:
+When you choose to take legal action after a motorcycle accident, you might need to prove the following:

 - That another driver or drivers were negligent.

 - That the entities responsible for the roadway signs, road upkeep, or equipment were negligent.

 - That this negligence caused your accident either in part or entirely.

 - That you suffered damages, including physical injuries, missed wages, pain and suffering, and emotional distress.

 Once you have proven that the defendant’s negligence or recklessness caused your injuries, you may be able to recover compensation for any losses you suffered because of your accident injuries including:

 A skilled Memphis motorcycle accident lawyer from the law firm of Bailey & Greer is ready to take on the legal burden and fight for your right to fair compensation when a driver’s negligence was the cause of your injuries.